RKelln/gotrivia/README.md

 Gotrivia: Go Wedding Trivia Server
 ==================================

 This very simple server allows you to run your own slideshow and trivia at your wedding.
-It is designed for tech savvy users, if you can understand how to run this after reading the this readme, then this is for you.
+It is designed for tech savvy users, if you can understand how to run this after reading this readme, then this is for you.
+(In general you only really need to be able to edit a JSON file to use this).

 This was made for a friend's wedding during the pandemic.
 Because all the guests were seated at their own table there couldn't be much interaction while seated for dinner.
 This trivia app gave people something to do before and between courses.
 It is important to note that the guests answer the trivia questions independently of each other, unlike other trivia apps where all the players answer the same question at the same time.